salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 ## Model precision {#trajectory_precision}

 Next, we calculate the precision of the model, using `analysis.precision`.
-Here, the model precision calculates the number of trajectory models with high weights.
-The precision ranges from 1.0 to 1/d, where d is the number of trajectory models.
-Values approaching 1.0 indicate the model set can be described by a single trajectory model, while values close to 1/d indicate that all trajectory models have similar weights.
+Here, the model precision calculates the number of trajectories with high weights.
+The precision ranges from 1.0 to 1/d, where d is the number of trajectories.
+Values approaching 1.0 indicate the model set can be described by a single trajectory, while values close to 1/d indicate that all trajectories have similar weights.

 \code{.py}
 ## 2 - calculation of precision of the model